mohitpai/journey-optimizer.en/help/using/configuration/dmarc-record.md

     >[!CAUTION]
     >
-    >To comply with the new requirement from Gmail and Yahoo, and avoid deliverability issues with top ISPs, it is recommended to set up DMARC record for all delegated subdomains.
+    >To comply with the new requirement from Gmail and Yahoo!, and avoid deliverability issues with top ISPs, it is recommended to set up DMARC record for all delegated subdomains.
 [Learn more](dmarc-record-update.md)

 1. Select a subdomain with no DMARC record associated and fill in the **[!UICONTROL DMARC record]** section according to your organization's needs.
 The steps to populate the DMARC record fields are detailed in [this section](#implement-dmarc).